status-im/hardwallet-firmware/docs/STORAGE.md

 5. All wallets derived using BIP32.
 Since these can be re-generated from the master wallet, this can be considered to be a cache.
 6. The list of PIN-less wallet paths

 Of these, only the master wallet cannot be changed during normal usage.
-Changing it will only possible through a device initialization/restore, which erases the entire storage.
+Changing it is only possible through a device initialization/restore, which erases the entire storage.
 The other keys can also not be changed but new ones can be added, and eventually we might need to delete old ones to make place for new ones.

 The order in which these are listed is not related to the actual memory layout.